z3bg/iris/README.md

 How
 ---
 - Prototype built on Bitcoin code to utilize existing crypto, network, CLI, etc. functions (but not blockchain)
-- Data package: [subject identifiers, object identifiers, message][signatures]
+- Data package: [author identifiers, recipient identifiers, message][signatures]
   - Identified by content hash
-  - Signed by the entity which verified that the message originates from the named subject.
+  - Signed by the entity which verified that the message originates from the named author.
 Thus, all end users need not to have a crypto key of their own.
 - Flood packages throughout the network
-  - Nodes can choose to accept only packages with 1) a trusted signature, 2) trusted subject
+  - Nodes maintain their own trust graphs which are updated as new packets arrive
+  - Packet storage priority is based on its author's and signer's position in the node's web of trust
+  - Later on, connections to other nodes can be prioritized by trust
 - Crawl initial data from existing social networks and review systems

 Building